jjsyucsd/cse15l-lab-reports/LabReport1.md

 ## Command 1: `cd`

 The command `cd` stands for change directory.
 It is used to change the current working directory.
 Using the `cd` command with no arguments takes you to your home directory.
-Using the command with a path to a directory as an argument will move the curent working directory into the specified directory.
+Using the command with a path to a directory as an argument will move the current working directory into the specified directory.
 Using the command with a path to a file as an argument will result in an error.

 Example 1: Using the `cd` command with no arguments